 The largest church in Ireland today is Romanian Pentecostal.
 The worshippers of Betania (Bethany) Church came to Ireland to find work.
 Many probably didn't realize they were being sent to Ireland as missionaries.

 St. Patrick brought the gospel of Jesus Christ to Ireland.
-Now CBN Films is releasing a powerful new movie about his mission.
-"I Am Patrick" hits theaters for a special showing March 17 and 18 only.
-You can get your tickets by clicking here.
+CBN Films has released a powerful new movie about his mission, titled "I Am Patrick."

 Praying and Fasting for Ireland